-Furthermore, such lecturers have strong links with industry, for both teaching and research; these links can inform teaching, develop connectivity, blending theoretical and practical based research, and help with work placements and employability.
+Furthermore, such lecturers have strong industry links that can inform teaching, develop connectivity, blend theoretical and practical based research, and help with employability that ‘have become an integral part of recruiting new graduates’ (High Fliers 2016, p.23).
 Work placement schemes have many benefits; they contextualise learning, and companies can evaluate potential candidates for employment.
-Such schemes could be associated with highly important employability and soft skills, and confidently producing industry ready graduates.
-Employability statistics are key performance indicators in the National Student Survey (NSS, 2015; cf. Universities UK, 2010).
-Although many current university schemes utilize alumni contact bases to link current students with the workplace, the links are not as direct as with lecturers.
+Such schemes could be associated with key employability and soft skills, and confidently producing industry ready graduates.
+Employability statistics are key performance indicators in the National Student Survey (NSS, 2017; cf. Universities UK, 2010).
+Although many current university schemes utilize alumni contact details to link current students with the workplace, these relationships are not as direct as with lecturers.

-Regarding research and teaching links, Boyle’s (2010, p.3) research for the Quality Assurance Agency (QAA) recommended research-teaching relations should support the development of research-type graduate attributes, albeit his review did not show a ‘natural link between research and good teaching…it shows that the links need to be explicitly created’.
-Although “it is difficult to identify conclusive evidence of the research-teaching relationship” (Russell Group, 2015, p.30, cf. Stappenbelt, 2013) arguably, more Pracademic type staff can better integrate such research.
+Regarding research and teaching links, Boyle’s (2010, p.3) research for the Quality Assurance Agency (QAA) recommended research-teaching relations should help develop research-type graduate attributes, albeit his review did not show a “natural link between research and good teaching…it shows that the links need to be explicitly created”.
+Although “it is difficult to identify conclusive evidence of the research-teaching relationship” (Russell Group, 2015, p.30, cf. Stappenbelt, 2013) arguably, more Pracademic type staff can better articulate such research.
 Arguably, the drive towards research creates detachment by removing industry links from academic promotion, and discouraging industry keeping links with academia (Dowling, 2015).
-As Dowling notes, “there is a strong feeling amongst members of the academic community that collaborative research [with industry] is not valued as part of an academic career within universities” (Dowling, 2015, p.30).
 Indeed, the shifting educational focus to employ Career Academics has been criticised by bodies such as the Royal Academy of Engineering (Graham, 2015).

 There is arguably a symbiotic relationship whereby professional bodies need the universities and vice versa and these institutions accredit programmes.
 It has however been argued that such accreditation is done “perfunctorily or by rote” (Uziak et al., 2013), perhaps, we suggest, to satisfy accreditation criteria per se for Quality Assurance mechanisms rather than for industry.
-Indeed, “quality assurance systems do not build quality, they build procedures that claim to measure quality (Allais, 2011, p.
+Indeed, “quality assurance systems do not build quality, they build procedures that claim to measure quality” (Allais, 2011, p.
 251).

 Thirdly, other key university functions are potentially debased by an absence of relevant practical experience.
 For Recruitment and Admissions, any accredited courses must “meet the quality standards established by the profession for which it prepares its students” (JBM, 2015, npg) and are often expressed as starting a lengthy and transformative journey.
-The ‘good’ degree aids meaningful employment in a relevant construction or engineering company and a structured training agreement, successfully completed and assessed leads to chartered status.
-Nevertheless, actually inspiring students to enter construction and engineering professions can be difficult in a buoyant recruitment market with professions competing to attract and retain the best school leaving, sixth form or tertiary college cohorts.
+The ‘good’ degree aids meaningful employment in relevant construction or engineering companies, and structured training agreements, successfully completed and assessed, lead to chartered status.
 The engaging Pracademic can readily convey their personal career path, give credibility to university recruitment processes, and validation to programme content.
-To lecturers with significant industrial practice the story telling may be second nature (Broome and Peirce, 1997): connectivity with syllabus is readily applied to projects and work place environment.
+To lecturers with significant industrial experience, story telling may be second nature (Broome and Peirce, 1997): connectivity with syllabus is readily applied to projects and work place environment.